habbis/operation_manual/puppet.md

 vim /etc/puppetlabs/code/environments/dev/manifests/site.pp
 ```

-Then you have new environtments if you have added nothing to production
+Then you have new environtments.
-then there is no config that will make problem for you.

 What module paths dev environment have access by default is these.
 ````
 /etc/puppetlabs/code/environments/dev/modules
 /etc/puppetlabs/code/modules